The Vertiginous Thrill of Exactitude: Development

 Forsythe, the artistic director of Frankfurt Ballet, choreographed The Vertiginous Thrill of Exactitude for company's full-evening programme Six Counter Points, which also incorporates his earlier ballets Four Point Counter and The The, and three other new ballets, Duo, Trio and Approximate Sonata.
 Vertiginous Thrill is the last ballet on the programme, and along with Approximate Sonata, are presented as "Two Ballets in the Manner of the late 20th Century".
 The five original cast members are Laura Graham, Francesca Harper, Helen Pickett, Noah D. Gelber and Desmond Richardson.

 Forsythe also designed the decor and lighting.
 The costumes were designed by Stephen Galloway, who was the company's head costume designer, style coordinator and a principal dancer.
 The men are dressed in red leotards.
 The women are in pancake-like green tutus.
 Unlike traditional tutus, these are flat, single-layered and stiff, with no underfills.

 Performances

 The Vertiginous Thrill of Exactitude premiered on 20 January 1996, at Städtische Bühnen Frankfurt, along with the rest of the Six Counter Points program.

-Many other ballet companies had performed Vertiginous Thrill, including Paris Opera Ballet, the Royal Ballet, Stuttgart Ballet, Kirov Ballet, San Francisco Ballet, Dutch National Ballet, National Ballet of Canada, Boston Ballet, Pacific Northwest Ballet, Vienna State Ballet, Pennsylvania Ballet and Rome Opera Ballet.
+Many other ballet companies had performed Vertiginous Thrill, including Paris Opera Ballet, the Royal Ballet, Stuttgart Ballet, Mariinsky Ballet, San Francisco Ballet, Dutch National Ballet, National Ballet of Canada, Boston Ballet, Pacific Northwest Ballet, Vienna State Ballet, Pennsylvania Ballet and Rome Opera Ballet.